 This one-story, ranch-style home remained in the Prevost family for many years but was eventually sold to Richard and Joanna Swanson.
 The Swanson’s were the first to transform this family home into a bed and breakfast inn.
 Their concept was to provide a vegetarian, health-centered retreat for those struggling with various ailments.
 The original name of the bed and breakfast was Mountain Mist Inn.
 It was owned by the Swanson’s for about ten years.

 Mountain Mist Inn was then sold to Ken and Mary Malmstrom.
-The Malmstroms renamed it Brookside Mountain Mist Inn & Cottages and transformed it into a more traditional bed and breakfast.
+The Malmstroms renamed it Brookside Mountain Mist Inn and transformed it into a more traditional bed and breakfast.
 Ken and Mary were also instrumental in making significant renovations to the building, bringing it more up-to-date.
 They owned the bed and breakfast for approximately five years.
 It was then sold to Dina and Carolyn Guinta who owned it for 13 years!

-Brookside Mountain Mist Inn & Cottages was then sold to its current owners, Mary and Bill.
+Brookside Mountain Mist Inn B&B was then sold to its current owners, Mary and Bill Keown.
 Their exhaustive search for a bed and breakfast ended upon entering the foyer of this elegant home.
-The five oversized guestrooms, huge picture windows and back terrace overlooking the mountains all contributed to the selection of Brookside Mountain Mist Inn & Cottages for their bed and breakfast.
-Mary and Bill have made additional, extensive renovations to the building including all new bathrooms, a guest services room, central heat and air in the common areas and individual heating and air conditioning systems in each guest room.
+The five oversized guestrooms, huge picture windows and back terrace overlooking the mountains all contributed to the selection of Brookside Mountain Mist Inn for their bed and breakfast.
+Mary and Bill inherited additional, extensive renovations to the building including all new bathrooms, a guest services room, central heat and air in the common areas and individual heating and air conditioning systems in each guest room from the previous owners.